 Coffee in Italy is all the rage.
 If you didn’t know any better, you’d think Italians invented it.

-While they might not have invented it, they did seriously contribute to its evolution.
+While they did not invent coffee, Italians seriously contributed to its evolution.

-Read along for a breakdown of all things when it comes to coffee in Italy, and an interesting dash of history for the coffee lovers.
+Read along for a breakdown of all things coffee in Italy.
+You’ll learn about its history, the types of coffee in Italy you’ll find in every bar, and an interesting dash of history for coffee lovers.

 History of coffee in Italy

-Coffee in Italy didn’t become a thing until it showed up on the shores of Venice in the 16th century.
-It was first discovered in Ethiopia and developed as a perk-you-up beverage in Yemen.
-The port of Venice was the first place in Italy—and all of Europe—to witness the arrival of this caffeinated bean.
-It didn’t take long for coffee spots to start popping up all over the place after that.
+Coffee in Italy did not become popular until it showed up on the shores of Venice in the 16th century.
+Merchants first discovered it in Ethiopia, then developed it as a perk-you-up beverage in Yemen.
+The port of Venice became the first place in Italy—and all of Europe—to see this caffeinated bean arrive.
+Soon, coffee spots started popping up all over the city.

-In the mid-18th century, Venice boasted over 200 coffee houses.
-Initially condemned by the Church, coffee earned redemption after Pope Clement VIII gave it a try
+By the mid-18th century, Venice boasted over 200 coffee houses.
+The Church initially condemned coffee.
+However, coffee earned redemption after Pope Clement VIII gave it a try.

 At the 1884 General Expo in Turin, Angelo Moriondo won bronze for a steam-powered coffee-making contraption.
-Then, 17 years later in Milan, Luigi Bezzera enhanced Moriondo’s invention, creating espresso by forcing high-pressure water through pressed ground coffee.
+Seventeen years later in Milan, Luigi Bezzera enhanced Moriondo’s invention.
+He created espresso by forcing high-pressure water through pressed ground coffee.

-This birthed various coffee drinks, like cappuccino, macchiato, Americano, ristretto, and caffe corretto, distinguished by their milk and/or water content.
+This innovation birthed various coffee drinks.
+For example, Italians created cappuccino, macchiato, Americano, ristretto, and caffe corretto, distinguished by their milk and/or water content.
+The history of coffee in Italy is rich with innovation.
+As a result, the country’s traditional Italian coffee drinks have become famous worldwide.

 Basic rules for coffee in Italy